Rendering Strategies: CSR vs SSR vs SSG vs ISR

 Static Site Generation (SSG)

-Pre-rendered at Build Time - HTML pages are generated during the build process and served as static files.
+SSG generates HTML during the build process and serves it as static files.

 How SSG Works